segmentio/segment-docs/src/privacy/enforce-consent.md

 ## Reconcile consent object and integrations object conflicts

 ### Integrations object
 The Integrations object is a JSON object you can add to your Segment payloads to control how Segment routes data to your destinations.
-The Integrations object filters `track`, `page`, `group`, `identify` and `screen` events from client and cloud based sources, and routes or prevents them from going to listen destinations.
+The Integrations object filters `track`, `page`, `group`, `identify` and `screen` events from client and cloud based sources, and routes or prevents them from going to listed destinations.

 > success " "
 > For more information about the Integrations object, please see [Filtering your Segment Data](/docs/guides/filtering-data/#filtering-with-the-integrations-object).